Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Are hot flashes worse in hot weather?

-For some women, heat — either from being outside or from getting overheated after physical activity — can trigger hot flashes.
+For some women, heat — either from being outside in the summer months or from getting overheated after physical activity — can trigger hot flashes.
 And there’s research to back this up.

 According to a national survey conducted in the United States, some women experience more or worsening hot flashes in the summer.
 This is echoed by research showing seasonal variations associated with the summer solstice (increases in symptom reporting) and winter solstice (decreases in symptom reporting), with increases in night sweats preceding increases in hot flashes.